ExpressLRS/Docs/docs/quick-start/rx-hmep2400.md

 Connect to the Wifi Network the receiver has created.
 It should be named something like `ExpressLRS RX` with the same `expresslrs` password as the TX Module Hotspot.
 Navigate to the same web address as the TX Module (usually http://10.0.0.1).
 The Firmware upload page should load, and using the File Upload Form, navigate where the correct Receiver `firmware.bin` is (like with the Tx module, you can also drag-and-drop the firmware file into the form field or use the `Browse` or `Choose File` button).
 Click on **Update** button and the firmware file will be uploaded and the update process should commence.

 A white page should load momentarily with the message **Update Success!
 Rebooting...**.
 You should wait until the LED on the receiver starts to blink slowly (waiting some more will put the receiver into WiFi mode).
-Power cycle your FC and turn on your radio to verify you are bound and has connection.
+Power cycle your FC and turn on your radio to verify you are bound and have connection.

 ## Flashing via Passthrough